Evaluation for Venous Insufficiency

 The first step in venous insufficiency treatments in Grand Junction, is evaluation.
-Venous insufficiency evaluation begins with a diagnostic ultrasound study, sometimes referred to as a “mapping”.
-This uses sound waves to view the veins in your legs.
+Venous insufficiency evaluation begins with a diagnostic ultrasound study, also referred to as a “mapping”.
+Mapping uses sound waves to view the veins in your legs.
 Vincent Vein Center uses a very thorough ultrasound exam system, which includes recording multiple ultrasound images.
-Images of the deep veins and superficial veins are taken, which helps us assess the direction of blood flow in your veins.
-A thorough medical history and physical examination is a part of the evaluation as well.
+Images of the deep veins as well as the superficial veins are taken, which helps us assess the direction of blood flow in your veins.
+A thorough medical history and physical examination is also a part of the evaluation.
 Information collected from this evaluation is used to determine an individualized treatment plan customized for each patient.